Post Personal Payments and Write Off Charges

 When you indicate that a portion (or all) of a payment shall be unapplied, you can optionally select a provider for accounting purposes.

-Payments are normally linked to charges, which have an associated provider.
-If a payment is not applied to charges, you can optionally indicate a provider manually.
+Payments are normally linked to charges, which already have an associated provider.
+If a payment is not applied to charges, you can optionally indicate an appropriate provider manually.

 Apply a Payment (or Adjustment) to Specific Charges